kin018/kin018dev/README.md

 # knwankwo.com

 "Welcome to knwankwo.com!
-Stay tuned for upcoming updates, including images and videos showcasing the completed website.
-Visit now for your personalized viewing experience!"
+Project is now live!"